UjemnyGH/AwesomeV2/README.md

 - CGLTF (I hope I use it)

 ### Note
-	Do not use SetRotationByID on models becouse it rotate objects but it was so broken.
+	Set...ByID can couse FPS drops on larger models

 ### Changes
 	> - 11.06.2022